DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

     d. <b>train_filtered.geojson</b>: unbalanced training data, which will be used in the second round of training.
     e. <b>train_balanced.geojson</b>: balanced training data. this is what we will use for the first round of training.

+### Training the Network

-3. Create standardized polygons as uniformly-sized chips for input into the net.
+1. Create standardized polygons as uniformly-sized chips for input into the net.
 Use a batch size that will fit into memory if you will not be training on a generator.

+        >> import mltools.data_extractors as de
         >> data_generator = de.get_iter_data('shapefiles/train_balanced.geojson', batch_size=10000, max_chip_hw=125, normalize=True)
         >> x, y = data_generator.next()

     This will produce chips with only the polygon pixels zero padded to the maximum acceptable chip side dimensions.

-4. Train PoolNet on balanced training data:
+2. Train PoolNet on balanced training data:

         >> from pool_net import PoolNet
         >> p = PoolNet(input_shape = (3,125,125), batch_size = 32)
         >> p.fit_xy(X_train = x, Y_train = y, save_model = model_name, nb_epoch=15)
         # saves model architecture and weights to model_name.json and model_name.h5 (respectively)

-5. Retrain the final dense layer of the network on unbalanced classes:
+3. Retrain the final dense layer of the network on unbalanced classes:

         >> unbal_generator = de.get_iter_data('shapefiles/train_filtered.geojson', batch_size=5000, max_chip_hw=125, normalize=True, nb_epoch = 5)
         >> x, y = unbal_generator.next()